Fall 2023

 Interested students must register for HIAA 0032.

 How did a small city in central Italy grow to become one of the most powerful empires in history?
 This course explores the art and architecture produced in ancient Rome from its origins in the 6th century BCE to the fourth century CE.
-It considers a wide variety of media, including reliefs, freestanding sculpture, architectural monuments, mosaics, wall paintings, and daily-life objets.
+It considers a wide variety of media, including reliefs, freestanding sculpture, architectural monuments, mosaics, wall paintings, and daily-life objects.
 By exploring the role of art and architecture in the formation and expansion of the Empire, considering the experiences of ancient viewers, the course offers a post-colonial reading of ancient Roman history and culture.
 (A) Instructor: Gretel Rodriguez.
 MWF 11-11:50am.

 ARCH 0679 The Ocean in Global History (HIST 0150J) [CRN: 17030]